Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Experiments

-\textbf{Spatiotemporal} information dominates, while \textbf{Regulated-IDs} (e.g., SSN, credit-card, biometric) remain near zero across all settings. \textbf{Names} are low, confirming that the model’s safety filters and cooperative norms restrict direct identity leakage.
-In contrast, structured but low-sensitivity facts such as times, coordinates, or network attributes are more easily reproduced or inferred, yielding higher leakage rates.
-Comparing models, \texttt{llama3.1-70b} exhibits higher leak rates than \texttt{deepseek-v3.1} on five of the six categories (\textbf{Spatiotemporal}, \textbf{Location}, \textbf{Contact/Network}, \textbf{Org-IDs}, \textbf{Regulated-IDs}), whereas DeepSeek is higher on Names; increasing agent count from 4 to 6 changes absolute levels modestly but preserves these patterns.
+Spatiotemporal information dominates, while Regulated-IDs (e.g., SSN, credit-card, biometric) remain near zero across all settings.
+Names are low, confirming that the model’s safety filters and cooperative norms restrict direct identity leakage.
+In contrast, structured but low-sensitivity facts such as times, coordinates, or network attributes are more easily reproduced, yielding higher leakage rates.

-Averaging across topologies, the ranking above remains invariant as the number of agents increases from 4 to 6.
-Magnitudes change slightly, but no category inversion occurs, indicating that collaboration size affects overall levels rather than the relative leakability between types.